Avadhoot Gupte

-Avadhoot Gupte (Marathi pronunciation: [əʋəd̪ʱuːt̪ ɡupt̪e]; born 19 February 1977) is an Indian singer, musician, writer, music & film director, film producer, television presenter and actor who works primarily in Marathi Cinema.
+Avadhoot Gupte (Marathi pronunciation: [əʋəd̪ʱuːt̪ ɡupt̪e]; born 19 February 1977) is an Indian singer, musician, writer, music & film director, film producer, television presenter and actor who works primarily in Marathi cinema.
 He started his career as a film director with Zenda in 2010.

 Career

-Gupte's career as a singer started when he won the national level competition of TVS - Sa Re Ga Ma in the year 1996.
+Gupte's career as a singer started when he participated in a national level competition of TVS - Sa Re Ga Ma in the year 1996.
 Since then he has lent his voice to various varieties of songs from Lok Sangit to Rock style songs in Marathi and film songs for both Marathi & Hindi movies.

-Gupte has also performed numerous live shows.
-His ability as a performer has been applauded by audiences worldwide.
-He creates the rapport with the audience within a very short span of time whenever he steps on the stage.

 His latest album Dil Se Maratha Hai became a run away hit with the Super hit track Jai Jai Maharashtra.
 His versatility as a singer is amply evident, when he renders fun and foot tapping numbers like Meri Madhubala and Halu Halu Chaal with equal ease as serious numbers like Salam-E-Ishq (Remix) and Din Pareshan.
 In Jai Jai Maharashtra he does justice to the track by rendering the song with a rock feel.

-Thus, as a singer Gupte has the capacity to mold his voice to the requirement and mood of the composition and lyrics or track as the case may be.
+In 2017 Avadhoot Gupte received Lokmat Maharashtra’s Most Stylish Singer.